futres/futres_website/content/biosketch.md

 Together with a super team of fun folks, Rob Guralnick and I have been developing <a href="www.zooarchnet.org">ZooArchNet</a>, a platform designed to mobilize Darwin-core enabled zooarchaeological data into the biodiversity network while linking it to open archaeological data publishers.
 These "early anthropocene" specimen data allow us to bridge the gap between paleontology and neontology, providing pre-human baselines and lessons about human environmental decision-making.
 <p>
 Sharing specimen data means sharing attribute data - so the collaborative research potential of FuTRES is super exciting and I'm looking forward to lots of brainstorming with all the participants in Oregon.
-<h2><a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0215369">ZooArchNet: Connecting zooarchaeological specimens to the biodiversity and archaeology data networks</a></h2>
+<a href="https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0215369">ZooArchNet: Connecting zooarchaeological specimens to the biodiversity and archaeology data networks</a>

 <p>